-Under normal circumstances, the pre-requisites will be expressed in Units 3 & 4 studies that may imply the completion of all four VCE Units: for example, Mathematical Methods Units 1, 2, 3 & 4 for Commerce at The University of Melbourne.
+Under normal circumstances, the pre-requisites will be expressed in Units 3 & 4 studies that may imply the completion of all four VCE Units: for example, Mathematical Methods Units 3 & 4 implies completion of Units 1 & 2.

 Students should use the VTAC Prerequisite & Course Explorer that matches each student's VCE subject selection with the pre-requisite subjects for tertiary courses across Victoria.
 Students will need to see the Careers Co-ordinator if they need further information about a specific course which is not listed on the website.